Questions and Answers

 Q7.
 How much funding are recipients eligible to receive?

 A7.
-The federal government will provide up to 50 per cent of eligible project costs up to a maximum of $5 million per contribution.
+The federal government will provide up to 50 per cent of eligible project costs up to a maximum of $5 million per project.

 Q8.
 When will funding be awarded?